jhpyle/docassemble/_docs/fields.md

 ## <a name="ajax"></a>Combobox that fetches choices from the server

-`input type: ajax` looks like a [`combobox`], but retrieves its choices from the server using [Ajax], based on what the user types.
-It is useful when the number of possible values is too large to send to the browser all at once.
+`input type: ajax` looks like a [`combobox`], but is really a dropdown selector that retrieves its choices from the server using [Ajax], based on what the user types.
+It is useful when the number of possible values in the dropdown is too large to send to the browser all at once, and you want to allow the user to find the item they want to select by typing the start of a word or phrase.

 To use `input type: ajax`, you also need to supply an `action` specifier.
 The browser will use the [JavaScript] function